$6,595 | Completing Grades 9–12

 Day 14: Travel Home

-Depart from Dublin and head back to the U.S.
+Depart from Dublin and fly back to the U.S.

 A mix of rustic hotels, hostels, and small lodges.

-Group Rooms: Teens sleep in shared rooms or slumber party-style layouts, separated by gender identity.
+Group Rooms: Teens sleep in shared rooms or slumber party-style layouts, separated by gender.

-Simple & Comfortable: Lodges range from ensuite rooms to shared facilities, with showers every few days.
+Simple & Comfortable: Lodges range from ensuite rooms to shared facilities, with quick showers every 2-3 days.

 Group Living: Everyone helps with setup, gear organization, and keeping shared spaces clean.